 If a for example one inch thick foam plane has fiberclass laminated on only one side, it makes the foam stiffer but not much.
 If it has fiberclass laminated on both sides, it's bending stiffness grows remarkably.
 I laminated outer wing skin foams on both sides.
 Lower surface of wing was foamed first.
 After the foam blocks having been epoxied on place to wing I laminated fiberclass cloth on inside surface of the foam between the foam wing ribs going up to spars about one inch.
 For upper foam I first laminated a strip of cloth about 90 degrees angle on edge of a foam block.
 After fitting the foam blocks on place to the upper surface of wing I first laminated fiberclass cloth on their inner surface and after that a strip of that angle on that cloth to forward and aft ends of the blocks so that when epoxing them on place to wing the cloth angles became epoxied to spars.
 These additional laminations were made to foams between the spars and between the rear spar and the additional spar for aileron.

-The plans tell you to put washout of the center wing to 3.5 degrees and the outer wing to 0.5 degrees.
-So there is twist of 3
+The plans tell you to put the angle of airfoil chord of center wing to 3.5 degrees and that of the outer wing tip to 0.5 degrees.
+So there is washout

-degrees for the outer wings.
-I made twist of only 2.2 degrees.
+of 3 degrees from the root to the tip of the outer wings.
+I made it only 2 degrees.
 Anyway the behavior of the wing is quite gentle.

 Originallly the engine was included in a "firewall forward" package from HAPI.
 After a delay the package was delivered by Mosler.
 Current

 engine is built using parts from different sources.
 The block, crankshaft, propeller hub (Force One Prophub), connecting rods and push